SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Apply this attribute to a
     method, property, subscript, or initializer declaration
     to suppress an implicit or inherited ``objc`` attribute.
+    The ``nonobjc`` attribute tells the compiler
+    to make the declaration unavailable in Objective-C code even though it is possible to represent it in Objective-C.

     You use the ``nonobjc`` attribute to resolve circularity for bridging methods in a class marked with the ``objc`` attribute,